Jegatheesh001/ExpenseTracker/README.md

     *   Delete individual expenses with confirmation.
     *   View expenses categorized by date.
     *   Easily navigate between daily expense views (previous/next day).
+    *   Toggle between a day-wise and month-wise view of your expenses for flexible analysis.

 *   **Dashboard & Insights:**
     *   View total expenses for the selected day.